davidtchiu/davidtchiu.github.io/teaching/cs161/lab4.guessing/index.md

   You guessed that the secret number was 37 in 5 tries.
   ```

-  Hint: Your game needs to know whether the player has _already_ won...
+  Hint: Your game needs to know whether the player has _already_ won... sounds like a field that stores a `boolean` could be of use?

 #### Optional Extensions